BenjaminWeiner/magic-numbers/README.md

 lattice specification file (size, connectivity) polymer specification file (length and number of flexible polymers, number of rigid cubes) temperature schedule for simulated annealing
-# of Monte Carlo steps (one Monte Carlo step is x moves, where x=# of monomers in simulation)
-Strength of nonspecific interactions, in k_BT
+Number of Monte Carlo steps (one Monte Carlo step is x moves, where x=# of monomers in simulation) Strength of nonspecific interactions, in k_BT

 For example, the following commands would run the Windows and Linux versions, respectively: